Make ‘Don’t forget the butter’ a thing of the past. Make it yourself at home in 15 minutes or under. Here’s how.

 You can then use the butter paddles to shape and finish off the home made butter.
 Use traditional wooden paddles with deep grooves to kned and ‘slap’ the butter into shape and to remove excess buttermilk.

-For some creative and inspiring recipes try one of the following:
+For some creative and inspiring recipes try searching butter recipe books on Amazon: